 For example, take a rigging supervisor who promotes a zero-tolerance approach to safety breaches while working at heights.
 They ignore an employee’s breach twice, then dismisses them for the third.
 The supervisor has exposed the company to:

 - criticism (at least) by a safety regulator; and

 - an unfair dismissal claim by the employee.

 - Ensure WHS systems are backed by training, promotion and discipline.

 - Consistency in compliance is key from a safety and employment law point of view.

 Training for officers & managers

 Thinking about WHS in this way can help leaders understand what they must do to comply with their safety duties.

 To find out more email Richard.email@example.com.

-NB: This article provides general guidance for companies and individuals in the Model WHS Law jurisdictions (all States and Territories except Victoria and WA) but it does not constitute legal advice.
+NB: This article provides general guidance for companies and individuals in the Model WHS Law jurisdictions (all States and Territories except Victoria) but it does not constitute legal advice.
 Seek legal advice before putting a plan into action.